VeRO: A Harness for Agents to Optimize Agents: Methodology

 \textbf{The Optimizer.} We define the \textit{coding agent}, $S$, as the optimizer that iteratively modifies the target agent, $\mathbf{A}$.
 At each step, $t$, $S$ produces an updated implementation:

 where $\tau_{t} = \{(x_{tj}, o_{tj}, e_{tj})\}_{j=1}^{N}$ are \textit{evaluation traces}—inputs, outputs, and scores from running $\mathbf{A}_t$ on training samples.

-\textbf{The Observation Function.} The function, $f$, is the \textit{observation interface}, specifying which aspects of the optimization history are exposed to $S$.
-This includes: which past agent versions are visible, how much trace detail is provided (full execution logs vs.\ summary statistics), and whether raw samples or only aggregate metrics are accessible.
+\textbf{The Observation Interface.} The function, $f$, is the \textit{observation interface}, specifying which aspects of the optimization history and context are exposed to $S$ and how.
+This includes: which past agent versions are visible, how much trace detail is provided (full execution logs vs.\ summary statistics), whether raw samples or only aggregate metrics are accessible, and what tools agents need to invoke to access these resources.
 The design of $f$ directly impacts the optimizer's ability to identify failure modes and develop effective modifications.

 Finally, $C$ denotes additional context provided to the optimizer: task descriptions, codebase documentation, and optimization guidance (e.g., best practices, common pitfalls).
 The interplay between $S$, $f$, and $C$ is central to our experimental study.